The-Bush/WeList/README.md

 ## app.py

 App.py is the main flask app file.
-It handles all of the interactions the user has with the website including accessing creating, and modifying(adding/removing items, deleting) lists by interacting with the database
+It handles all of the interactions the user has with the website including accessing, creating, and modifying lists by interacting with the database

 ## modules.py

 This includes some helper functions that aren't directly related to website interactions, so I chose to abstract them to their own seperate .py file.
-These include a function for establishing transactions with the database, one for deleting lists (included in modules.py so that any future automatic database management can access it).
+These include a function for establishing transactions with the database, one for deleting lists, and more.

 ## listscripts.js

 This .js file is specifically used on the listview page.
 It enables me to hide and un-hide the delete button based on if a user has hovered their mouse/tapped on the row they wish to delete.
+It also enables the user to copy a referral link to their clipboard for sharing.

 ## styles.css